By LeRae Haynes —

 With the help of a generous contribution from the Ministry of Agriculture there is a state-of-the-art compost facility on site where everything from the abattoir and butcher shop is used: blood, bone, and all animal waste are used for landscaping and fertilizing pastures.

-“This is all a self-sustaining organism, and we don’t create waste or contribute to land fill,” says Felix.
+“This is all a self-sustaining organism, and we don’t create waste or contribute to land fill,” says the owner.
 “Even the boxes going to Vancouver were changed to plastic totes so they are reusable.”

 For more information about Kinikinik Restaurant and store or Pasture to Plate phone (250) 394-6000 or email email@example.com.
 For more info about Chilcotin Harvest phone (250) 394-4000 or email firstname.lastname@example.org.
 You can also visitwww.pasturetoplate.ca.